- Costs to expect when

 More Posts

-Choosing to join a real estate team can be a big decision.
-There are many pros to working alongside others, but there are also some cons.
+Choosing to go solo as an agent can be a big decision.
+There are many pros to working on your own, but there are also some cons.
 Let’s talk about them!